Dong District, Incheon

-city information
+City information

-The city area is developed on a hill with an elevation of 30-40 m above sea level, and the reclaimed land on the north coast is formed as a seashore industrial complex, forming a part of the Incheon seashore industrial zone and connected to the Juan and Bupyeong industrial complexes.
+The city area is developed on a hill with an elevation of 30–40 m above sea level, and the reclaimed land on the north coast is formed as a seashore industrial complex, forming a part of the Incheon seashore industrial zone and connected to the Juan and Bupyeong industrial complexes.
 Although the population is evenly distributed throughout the district, the entire district is an old residential area connected to the old town of Incheon, and the population is decreasing every year.
 Arterial roads extend in all directions with the Songnim-dong roundabout as the center, and branch roads have irregular shapes due to topographical constraints.
 The entire district forms a residential area adjacent to the city center and the northern reclaimed land is developed as an industrial area, so it has the highest population density among the four districts of Incheon.

-An autonomous district located in the midwest of Incheon Metropolitan City.
-It has the smallest population among the eight districts of Incheon Metropolitan City and the smallest area among the ten districts.
-Geographically, it borders Jung-gu to the south, Seo-gu to the north, Michuhol-gu to the east, and the Yellow Sea to the west.
+An autonomous district located in the midwest of Incheon.
+It has the smallest population among the eight districts of Incheon and the smallest area among the ten districts.
+Geographically, it borders Jung-gu to the south, Seo-gu to the north, Michuhol District to the east, and the Yellow Sea to the west.
 Although it is located to the west of Incheon, the name Dong-gu was given because it was an area to the east of Incheon City Hall (now Jung-gu Office) in Songhak-dong, Jung-gu.